TTCErembodegem/TTC-React-Front/README.md

 ==================

 Oh boy:
-- Need to fix all browserHistory for new react-router
-- AutoComplete from '@material-ui/core/AutoComplete' replaced with react-select
 - analytics is down
 - matchcardheader -> cards also have different API now...
 - replace window.onerror with ErrorBoundary?